emilstu/CAE_Feature_Extraction/README.md

 voxel_selection = 'highest_share'
 ```
 which selects a cluster for a specific patch based on the highest share of voxels.
 If the background has the highest share of voxels, the patch isn't used.

+### SVM-classification
+The extracted features are loaded and  are classified by Support Vector Machines.
+Patients are labeled based on ffr measurements according to a specified cut-of-value.

 ## Running the program
 To start the program execute the main script